-Klamath River Valley – An Outdoor enthusiast’s Paradise
+An Outdoor Enthusiast’s Paradise

 Northern California’s Klamath River Valley is located in Siskiyou County and offers Clean Air, Clean Water, Minimum Crime, Wildlife and Nature’s Beauty!
 Step back in time into this uncrowded Paradise, with all the conveniences of the ’90s.
 The Shasta and Karuk Tribal people still inhabit this land and play a major role in the social, cultural, and economic structure of this wonderful countryside which spans the eastern high desert to the western dense mountainous forest.
 Osprey, bald eagle, and great blue heron have numerous nesting sites which are often easily viewable.
-Popular past-times include, river rafting, backpacking, llamas, mule packing, horseback riding through the Marble Mountain Wilderness!
+Popular past-times include river rafting, backpacking, llamas, mule packing, horseback riding through the Marble Mountain Wilderness!

-Historic Towns along the Klamath River Include: Happy Camp, Klamath River, Horse Creek, Scott Bar, Hamburg, Seiad Valley, Somes Bar, and Orleans.
+Historic Towns along the Klamath River Include Happy Camp, Klamath River, Horse Creek, Scott Bar, Hamburg, Seiad Valley, Somes Bar, and Orleans.

-Largest deer herd in California, Largest concentration of Ducks & Geese on the North American Continent, Black Bear, Bobcat, Mountain Lion, Raccoon, Quail, Grouse and Pheasant, Squirrel and over 200 species of Birds!
+The largest deer herd in California, the Largest concentration of Ducks & Geese on the North American Continent, Black Bear, Bobcat, Mountain Lion, Raccoon, Quail, Grouse and Pheasant, Squirrel and over 200 species of Birds!
 Outdoor Activities: Quality Fly Fishing, Hunting, Water and Snow Skiing, Rafting, Tubing, Boating, Kayaking, Gold Mining, Golfing, Mountain Climbing, Snowmobiling, Biking, Camping, Hiking, Photography, Easy Access to the Pacific Crest Trail for Hikers as well as the Marble Mountain Wilderness which features miles of streams and over 85 pristine mountain lakes!

 Rafting, Kayaking, Boating, Fishing & Hunting

 Year-round boating and whitewater rafting opportunities with class I through IV International Whitewater Rating Scale rapids.
 Jet and Drift boat excursions are also available.
 The Klamath is famous for the fall and spring run of Salmon and Steelhead with a number of creeks and streams to fish.
-The area also offers some of the finest areas for hunting black tail deer, black bear, dove, quail, grouse, and pigeon.
+The area also offers some of the finest areas for hunting blacktail deer, black bear, dove, quail, grouse, and pigeon.

-Bicycling, Recreational Mining and Rockhounding
+Bicycling, Recreational Mining, and Rockhounding

 Travel the Wild and Scenic Klamath River Highway which is a maze of mountain roads.
 Happy Camp is also known for its recreational gold mining and other family outings.
 Instruction in gold panning and dredging is available by calling the Chamber of Commerce.
 This area is geographically known for its deposits of jade with gold inclusions and rhodonite.